The complicated stuff in life gets a little less complicated when you break it down into six basic questions: What, Why, Who, Where, When and How?

 Generally, you need to have a brokerage account to invest in bonds.
 The minimum age requirement to open an account varies state to state.
 Depending on where you live, you have to be at least 18 or 21 years of age.

-There are three main ways to buy bonds:
+There are three main ways to buy bonds, and you can include all in your bond portfolio:

 Just like cash, bonds come in a variety of denominations – for example, $1,000, $5,000 or more.
 Some bonds have a minimum purchase requirement.
 But you can start investing in US Treasury bonds with as little as $25.